binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Dark Cockpit:

 As discussed in the VPS chapter, Monit is an excellent tool for the dark cockpit approach.
 It's easy to configure.
-Monit Has excellent short [documentation](https://mmonit.com/monit/documentation/monit.html) that is easy to understand, the configuration file has lots of examples commented out ready for you to take as is and modify to suite your environment, remember I provided examples of monitoring a VPS and NodeJS web application in the VPS chapter.
+Monit Has excellent easy to read, short [documentation](https://mmonit.com/monit/documentation/monit.html) which is easy to understand, the configuration file has lots of examples commented out ready for you to take as is and modify to suite your environment.
+Remember I provided examples of monitoring a VPS and NodeJS web application in the VPS chapter.
 I've personally had excellent success with Monit.
 Check the VPS chapter Monitoring section for a refresher.
 Monit doesn't just give you monitoring, it can also perform pre-defined actions based on current states of many VPS resources and their applications.

 ##### Statistics Graphing: